 The same self-criticism applied to the evolution of science.
 The astonishing chain of work by Galileo, Copernicus, Kepler, and Newton vindicated Bacon’s judgments on the self-correcting quality of closely attended experience.
 Nothing could be further from the endless hostilities of competing prophets than this slow accretion of knowledge, each building on the painstaking efforts of an earlier generation through the development of expertise in a limited field of study.
 But as spectacular as seventeenth and eighteenth century scientific progress seems in retrospect, we must be cautious in overpraising these early scientific efforts, for practitioners were only beginning the long and reductive process that produced what we know as natural science.
 All kinds of enterprises were regarded as “scientific”: phrenology, numerology, alchemy, and the kind of thinking that the philosophers practiced.
 Bacon’s methodology required trial and error to perfect.
 That was not completed until near the end of the nineteenth century for what we know as the hard sciences and in regard to the human sciences has yet to be completed.
 But even its earliest achievements demonstrated that empiricism was to be less certain but far more incrementally productive than authority had been.

 By the dawn of the eighteenth century, the banners of modernism were fully unfurled and its territories marked.
-The collapse of authority as warrant was accomplished and the new competitors of reason and experience began their two centuries of dominance.
+The collapse of authority as warrant was accomplished and the new competitors of universal reason and individual experience began their two centuries of dominance.
 They would undergo their own trials.
 Born in chaos and ever subject to self-doubt, the justifications that defined modernism would never exercise their power as authority had.
 And indeed, authority retained an echo of its former allure.
-Its lost sense of certainty remains culturally appealing, particularly in times of upheaval.
+Its lost sense of certainty remains culturally appealing, particularly in times of upheaval such as occurred after the crisis of World War I brought modernism’s deficiencies to public attention.
 Its adherents today rightly question its emphasis on the rational and autonomous individual pursuing truth and goodness through the independent application of her own reasoning.
 They look nostalgically back to the more communitarian moral structures of former times when authority enmeshed individuals in a social matrix. (see “Tao and the Myth of Religious Return”).
+What marked those premodern movements is almost entirely lacking in today’s postmodern world: a public means of moral warrant.
 Also, in times of great cultural complexity such as ours, institutional authority offers the temptation of simplicity that more appropriate justifications cannot match, for it only requires a power hierarchy to operate, and our culture is stuffed full of those.
 Yet we view authority with suspicion, don’t we?
 It will never be a match for the warrants modernism offers because it cannot escape the catastrophic failures of its past or the inherent limits of its mode of justification.